IHE/HIE-Whitepaper/README.md

 | Cross-Enterprise Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) | 1.
 [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) supports the access between distributed peer registries of identities. <br/> 2.
 It supports the ability to query by a set of demographics traits including a domain specific patient identifier and get in response one or more matching identities with a complete set of demographics traits, usually the patient identifier from the remote patient identity domains. | 1.
 The process to create and update the registry of identities along with their demographics needs to addressed at deployment time for each one of the identity domain served. |
 | Patient Master Identity Registry ([PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html))  | 1.
 [PMIR](http://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) support the distributed creation, access, update and merge process of shared master identities.  <br/> 2.
 The identity registry is only a passive store for such shared (or golden) identities that are under the distributed control of identity sources.  | 1.
 Each deployment shall define the policies to be followed by identity sources to ensure stability and quality of the master identities they create, update and merge. <br/> 2.
 In particular, when identities are created without a well defined minimum set of demographic traits, the restrictions about their use when accessed and the duties of the creator to further enriched such identities until the well defined minimum set has been reached shall be established. <br/> 3.
 The policies that authorize an identity source to request the merge of different master identities and to request an unmerge shall be defined. <br/> 4.
 The duties of an identity source that recieves notifications about master identities to reflect these changes on the local identities shall be established. |

-The Patient Identity Management deck and webinar, [7 Further Reading](#7-further-reading), provide more detail about [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) and [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html).
+The [Patient Identity Management deck](ftp://ftp.ihe.net/IT_Infrastructure/ITI_EducationalMaterials/CurrentPublished/IHE-Patient-Identity-Mgmt-2012-03-07.pptx) and webinar (*broken link*) provide more detail about [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) and [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html).

 ## 4.1 Patient Identity Cross-Reference (PIX)